vgbs/vgoa-idm-website/announcement-20220503.md

+---
+title: Identity Management Help - SSO Announcement 03.05.2022
+---

-## SSO Announcement 03.05.2022 - OpenID Connect Logout
+## OpenID Connect Logout

 Previous versions of Keycloak had supported automatic logout of the user and redirecting to the application by opening logout endpoint URL such as